TEAM-13-VANTAGE/vantage/Docs/eng_nb_lee.md

 - Was out of town and drove back today
 - I think I'll put the visualizations aside and work on the result display feature Jim talked about in class

+### 3/26/2025

+- Merged the existing code to visualize the results to main
+- Started working on the result display
+- Finished the results table display :D